 China 24-Hour Visa-Free Transit

-The 24-hour visa-free transit in China, or 24-hour transit without visa (TWOV), means that international flight, ship, or train passengers who directly transit through mainland China and stay for no more than 24 hours don't need a visa.
-Passengers are required to hold onward tickets to a third country or region and have a confirmed seat.
+The 24-hour visa-free transit in China, also known as the 24-hour transit without visa (TWOV), allows international passengers traveling by flight, ship, or train to transit through China Mainland for up to 24 hours without a visa.

 Who can apply for a 24-Hour Visa-Free Transit in China?

-Passport holders from most countries are eligible for the 24-hour visa-free transit, however, there are some exceptions:
+Citizens from most countries are eligible for 24-hour visa-free transit, however, there are some exceptions:

 Afghanistan, Azerbaijan, Iran, Iraq, Kazakhstan, Kyrgyzstan, Malaysia, Oman, Pakistan, Saudi Arabia, Sri Lanka, Syria, Thailand, Turkey, Turkmenistan, and Yemen.

 What are the port restrictions?

 Most ports of entry in China provide 24-hour direct transit services except for the following :

 - Fuzhou Changle Airport